mikessh/vdjtools/doc/input.rst

    for details.

 Run :ref:`convert` routine with ``-S immunoseq`` argument to prepare datasets in this format for VDJtools analysis.
+Note that there are currently two possible ImmunoSEQ output formats that have different column naming:

-This option should be used in case you have selected ``Export samples`` option in the ImmunoSEQ analyzer.
-In case you have used the ``Export samples v2`` option you should pass the ``-S immunoseqv2`` argument to VDJtools Convert routine.
+-  This option should be used in case you have selected ``Export samples`` option in the ImmunoSEQ analyzer.
+-  In case you have used the ``Export samples v2`` option you should pass the ``-S immunoseqv2`` argument to VDJtools Convert routine.

 IMGT/HighV-QUEST
 ~~~~~~~~~~~~~~~~